 Belgium’s reputation for weird laws has grown into legacy via media websites around the world.
 You can read about strange Belgian laws that make it legal to throw Brussels sprouts at tourists anywhere in the country but illegal to insinuate that someone is Swedish.
-Or that, under no circumstances, should you wear a red hat on Antwerp’s main shopping street (de Meir) nor should women be taller than 5 feet and 6 inches.
+Or that, under no circumstances, should you wear a red hat on Antwerp’s main shopping street (de Meir) nor should women be taller than five feet and six inches.

 But these are just Belgian law myths that exist only in the minds of ‘gullible pundits’ and, worryingly, on media websites, writes law expert Jogchum Vrielink on Fans of Flanders, stating that many of Belgium’s ‘bizarre’ or ‘weird’ laws have little basis in reality or are an extreme exaggeration or out-of-context.

 But the real Belgian laws are just as weird as the urban myths.
 Many of Belgium’s stranger laws are bizarre because they’re archaic, however comprehensible or important for legislators at the time.
 With centuries of rulers adding legislations that still exist today, some of Belgium’s laws come across as astoundingly bizarre.

 Before diving into the stranger Belgian laws, Belgium can be noted on many progressive laws implemented over the years:

 - After the Netherlands decriminalized euthanasia, Belgium was the first country in the world to legalize euthanasia in 2002.

 - Belgium was the second country in the world to legalize gay marriage in 2003.
 That’s just two years after the Netherlands.
 The country also became the second country to ban forced marriage in 2006.